Configure Security for Confluent Private Cloud Gateway

 :.[9]
 If set to

-true, the provider will attempt to parse the secret value as a JSON object.
-Iffalse(the default value), the raw string value will be returned.
+true, the provider attempts to parse the secret value as a JSON object.
+Iffalse(the default value), the raw string value is returned.

 An example IAM role configuration for AWS Secrets Manager: